-The "Digital Asset Account" is a segregated custody account controlled and secured by the Custodian to store private keys, which allows for the transfer of ownership or control of the Trust's ETH on the Trust's behalf.
-The Digital Asset Account uses offline storage, or "cold," mechanisms to secure the Trust's private keys.
+The Digital Asset Account 19 uses offline storage, or "cold storage," mechanisms to secure the Trust's private keys.
 The term cold storage refers to a safeguarding method by which the private keys corresponding to digital assets are disconnected and/or deleted entirely from the internet.
-Cold storage of private kevs may involve keeping such kevs on a non-networked (or "air-gapped") computer or electronic device or storing the private keys on a storage device (for example, a USB thumb drive) or printed medium (for example, papyrus, paper, or a metallic object).
+Cold storage of private keys may involve keeping such keys on a non-networked (or "airgapped") computer or electronic device or storing the private keys on a storage device (for example, a USB thumb drive) or printed medium (for example, papyrus, paper, or a metallic object).
 A digital wallet may receive deposits of digital assets but may not send digital assets without use of the digital assets' corresponding private keys.
 In order to send digital assets from a digital wallet in which the private keys are kept in cold storage, either the private keys must be retrieved from cold storage and entered into an online, or "hot," digital asset software program to sign the transaction, or the unsigned transaction must be transferred to the cold server in which the private keys are held for signature by the private keys and then transferred back to the online digital asset software program.
 At that point, the user of the digital wallet can transfer its digital assets.